The records for the world’s tallest people are perhaps the most iconic of all Guinness World Records titles.

 It's tragic to think that an infected ankle was a death sentence 80 years ago.
 With modern medicine, such minor issues can be easily treated today.

-This is precisely why Robert Wadlow’s record will probably never be broken.
+And modern medicine is precisely why Robert Wadlow’s record will probably never be broken.

 Fortunately, no one in the future will have to suffer in the same way as the tallest man ever; a gentle giant who took it all in his long stride.